top of page

 Hydroquinone

 Hydroquinone is considered the primary topical ingredient for inhibiting melanin production and its components have potent antioxidant functions.
-The maximun concentration which has been proven to be safe is 4% and can only be administrated by trained professionals.
+The maximum concentration which has been proven to be safe is 4% and can only be administrated by trained professionals.
 It can be used alone or in combination with tretinoin.

 Kojic Acid